dewebdes/partizan/README.md

 - Special thanks to all contributors and the community for their support.
 ```

-This should now include the detailed and formatted introduction of "Partizan" as well as all the relevant sections for the repository.
-If there's anything more you need to adjust, let me know! 😊
+This update includes both `browser.js` and `packet-min.js`, giving clear descriptions of each file's purpose.

+Let me know if there's anything else you'd like to adjust or add! 😊